-The course is designed to introduce students to the American educational system.
-An overview of the various types of PK-12 educational opportunities including public, charter, and private schools in urban, suburban, and rural settings is provided.
-Course topics include teaching as a career, knowledge, skills and dispositions in education, agencies that regulate educational opportunities in America, standards, frameworks, and accountability.
+The course is designed to introduce teaching as a profession in the United Sates.
+An overview of diverse educational opportunities and settings is provided.
+Course topics include teaching as a career; knowledge, skills and dispositions of educators; and agencies regulating educational standards, frameworks, and accountability.
 2:0:2

-EDU 110 (MA 110) Geometry for Teachers
+EDU 110 (MA 110)

+Geometry for Teachers